 Earlier we outlined just how drastic it might be to sit at your desk all day or lead a sedentary lifestyle on your health.
 Just because it's a bad thing to sit all day doesn't mean that you should rapidly change your lifestyle so that you're standing all day.
 On the contrary, standing all day proves to be just as drastic on your health as sitting, that's why it's important to find a healthy balance.

 Who stands the most?
 Common occupations in the U.S that require excessive standing include Teachers, Wait Staff, Hairdressers, and Barbers.
 Nearly every healthcare role requires that they stand up for a majority of the day but some roles will be expected to be on their feet for a larger chunk than others.
 Some of the most common healthcare roles that require extensive amounts of standing and physical activity include Doctors, Surgeons, Athletic Trainers, Certified Nursing Assistants, and Registered Nurses.

 There are several things that you can do to reduce some of the risks of standing at work for long periods of time.

 Recommendations for standers include:

 Whether your job requires you to sit or stand, doing either for prolonged periods isn’t good for you.
-However, if you pay attention to what your body needs and follow a few key strategies, you’ll enjoy your work more — and better health while you do.
+However, if you pay attention to what your body needs and follow a few key strategies to find a healthy balance using the tips we've provided, you’ll enjoy your work more — and better health while you do.